camheff/AutoJack/README.md

 taskkill /f /im chrome.exe
 ```

 -   Then try opening chrome from your shortcut again, or try restarting your PC and make sure you launch the Chrome shortcut with remote debugging **_before_** a regular Chrome instance.
+Chrome must be launched from this shortcut first for the debugger to be enabled.
 -   If you see LISTENING your Chrome is setup correctly.

-    -   If you dont want to make a shortcut, or this doesn't make any sense, you could alternatively try launching it like this [Youtube Video](https://www.youtube.com/watch?v=LEJX645aeFU&t=3s&ab_channel=AutoTest)
+    -   If you dont want to make a shortcut, or if this doesn't make any sense, you could alternatively try launching it like this [Youtube Video](https://www.youtube.com/watch?v=LEJX645aeFU&t=3s&ab_channel=AutoTest)

 ### 5. Running it